wzxqwe/Apply-Integer-programming-to-daily-fantasy-game/README.md

 ## Apply-Integer-programming-to-daily-fantasy-game
-#### This repo formulates optimization problem in "Picking Winners in Daily Fantasy Sports Using Integer Programming" by David Scott Hunter, Juan Pablo Vielma, Tauhid Zaman  https://arxiv.org/abs/1604.01455
-#### require GLPK and Pulp
+#### This repo formulates optimization problem trying to maximize lineup score while try to use ideas like stacking and grouping to optimize.